 - BAKE THE MEATLOAF: Line a pan with tinfoil.
 Shape the meat mixture into a loaf, about 4 inches high.
 Bake for 45-50 minutes or until an instant thermometer reads 155F.
 Let sit for 5 minutes before slicing.

-- MAKE THE GRAVY: While the meatloaf is baking, heat oil to medium high in a saucepan.
+- MAKE THE GRAVY (Note 1): While the meatloaf is baking, heat oil to medium high in a saucepan.
 Add mushrooms and saute until water is evaporated and mushrooms are tender.
 Add flour and continue cooking for 3 minutes, stirring occasionally.
 Add some broth and whisk until smooth.
 Add the rest of the broth, wine and thyme.
 Cook for a few more minutes until thickened.
 Add a bit more broth or water if you prefer a thinner consistency.
 Serve over sliced meatloaf or pass the gravy on the side.

 Here’s a Chicken Meatloaf you might love: